Jeffersonville, Kentucky

 Jeffersonville is a home rule-class city in Montgomery County, Kentucky, in the United States.
-The population was 1,506 at the 2010 U.S. census.
+The population was 1,708 as of the 2020 census, up from 1,506 in 2010.
 It is part of the Mount Sterling micropolitan area.

 History

 Jeffersonville began as an important cattle-trading center in Eastern Kentucky during the mid-19th century.
-It was then known as Ticktown, either for the tickgrass (Eragrostis echinochloidea) in the area or for the ticks in the cattle pens.
+It was then known as "Ticktown", either for the tickgrass (Eragrostis echinochloidea) in the area or for the ticks in the cattle pens.
 Although it is unknown when the settlement became known as Jeffersonville, the first post office was established under that name on March 9, 1866.
-It presumably honors Pres.
-Thomas Jefferson.
+It presumably honors President Thomas Jefferson.

 Jeffersonville was incorporated on March 20, 1876.